 Rocket Science

-ULA launches payloads to space aboard its Vulcan, Atlas V, Delta IV Heavy rockets, ranging from weather, telecommunications and national security satellites that protect and improve life on Earth to deep space and interplanetary exploration missions that further our knowledge of the universe.
+ULA launches missions to space aboard its Vulcan and Atlas V rockets, including weather, telecommunications and national security satellites that protect and improve life on Earth, astronauts to the International Space Station, spacecraft to deep space and interplanetary exploration missions that further our knowledge of the universe.
+Rockets play an important role in our lives.
+Without rockets, we wouldn't be able to use our cell phones, find out the weather forecast, navigate with Global Positioning System (GPS), or explore our solar system—just to name a few.

 Here's how it works—at liftoff the rocket’s powerful main engine starts and produces thrust.
 Thrust accelerates the rocket, with its payload, away from the launch pad.
 A typical rocket produces more than a million pounds of thrust that allows it to carry more than 6,000 pounds at speeds topping 22,000 miles per hour.
 This is equivalent to the power generated by 13 Hoover Dams, carrying the weight of eight horses, and traveling at speeds 15 times faster than a speeding bullet!